Does this sound like you?

 This is the fastest and best way to cycle a new freshwater fish tank if you don’t have established media.
 You can cycle a tank in about 7 days.

 - Once your tank is full and ready to go with a substrate, plants, and aeration, turn on and run your filter, then add some live nitrifying bacteria starter to get bacteria growing in the media.
-I recommend Dr. Tim’s One and Only.
+Adding this will cut the time to cycle by about 2/3.
+Check the expiration date and make sure it’s not expired.

-- Then add some Dr. Tims ammonia chloride.
+- Then add some ammonia chloride.
 This will seed the bacteria growth.
-Store bought ammonia is too strong to use.
+You must use the live nitrifying bacteria with the ammonia chloride in order to see results.

 - The water should cycle within a week and should be safe after that time.
 Test the water to be sure.
 When you start to see nitrites rise, you’ll know the cycle has started.
 Continue to add ammonia.
 Eventually, beneficial bacteria will start to grow and you will have a drop in nitrites and a rise in nitrates.
 At this point, the cycle is near completion.